-WSC Rules
+WSC Processes

-- 1. Each conference participant has only one vote.
-RD alternates are considered to be the same "member" as their respective RD when acting as a participant. - 2.
-No member may speak on a motion more than once until others who wish to speak have had a chance to do so. - Members may speak for a maximum of three minutes each time they are recognized by the facilitator.
+- Each Conference participant has only one vote.
+RD alternates and ZD alternates are considered to be the same "member" as their respective RD and ZD when acting as a participant. - 2.
+No member may speak on a motion more than once until others who wish to speak have had a chance to do so. - 3.
+Members may speak for a maximum of two minutes each time they are recognized by the facilitator.
 The facilitator may extend the time limit when they believe such action is warranted.
-Otherwise, a motion to extend debate must be adopted in order to extend time limits. - 4.
-Debate is limited to no more than three speakers in favor of and no more than three speakers opposed to any motion.
+Otherwise, the Conference must make a decision to extend time limits in order to increase the amount of time for each participant. - 4.
+When an item has consensus in an initial straw poll, initial debate is limited to no more than two speakers who are not part of the consensus.
+If consensus remains, the second straw poll will be considered a vote (a decision).
 Debate only occurs if necessary.
-The discussions about a motion should have occurred before entering into the formal business session.
 The facilitator may extend that number if they believe such action is warranted. - 5.
-Every main motion must be presented in writing on a WSC Motion Form.
+Every main motion and amendment to a main motion must be presented in writing on a WSC Motion Form and submitted no less than ten days in advance of the WSC opening day.
 Motions and their intents should be stated in a clear and concise manner.
 The names of the members proposing and seconding the motion must be listed on the form.
 Motions presented by the World Board do not require a second.
-Motions must be submitted before the member speaks to the motion.
 When the motion has been introduced and seconded, it will be displayed so that it is visible to all members.
-At that point, the motion belongs to the conference and must be disposed of in some manner.
+At that point, the motion belongs to the Conference and must be disposed of in some manner. - 6.
+Once a motion belongs to the Conference, discussion follows only if necessary.
+Amendments, as appropriate, may be applied to the main motion and must be disposed of in some manner before a decision is made on the main motion.
+Debate should focus on the merits of the motion or amendment and bring up points that have

-- 6. Once a motion belongs to the conference, debate follows only if necessary and if the motion is debatable.
-Other motions, as appropriate, may be applied to the main motion and must be disposed of in some manner.
-Debate should focus on the merits of the motion and bring up points that were not made in the earlier discussion session.
-Members should speak to a motion only after being recognized by the facilitator. - 7.
-The conference may decide to replace or amend motions that have been presented based on prior discussions.
-When the motion is presented, the facilitator may recognize any participant offering a replacement or amendment, or offer a suggestion to the conference.
-If supported by a majority of the conference, the replacement/ amendment will be accepted.
+- not already been made.
+Members should speak to a motion or amendment only after being recognized by the facilitator. - 7.
+The Conference may decide to replace or amend motions that have been presented based on prior discussions.
+When the motion is presented, the facilitator may recognize any participant offering a replacement or amendment, or offer a suggestion to the Conference.
+If supported by two-thirds of the Conference, the replacement/amendment will be accepted.
 The facilitator may interrupt this simplified process at any time they believe such action is warranted. - 8.
 Adoption of Motions - a.
-Unless otherwise stated in these rules, a majority present and voting in the affirmative is required to pass a motion. - b.
-To pass a motion on matters of policy, such as approval, removal, or change of previously adopted literature, or change to A Guide to World Services in NA (or subsequent service document), affirmative votes are required of two-thirds of the registered members present and voting. - c.
+A two-thirds majority present and voting in the affirmative is required to pass a motion. - b.
 Regarding the addition of property to the Fellowship Intellectual Property Trust, deletion of property from the Trust, or the revision of the contents or nature of Trust Properties, only NA groups through their Regional Delegates may vote.
 To adopt, affirmative votes are required of two-thirds of the Regional Delegates recorded as present at the most recent roll call. - 9.
 A quorum (the number of voting members who must be present in order to conduct business) for the WSC is a majority of all eligible voting members.